 Take Stock of Current Non-Compete Provisions and Agreements

 There’s no better time for an employer to inventory and review which of its employees are subject to a non-compete than right now.
 Although this proposed rule is months—at the soonest—from being final, the FTC is not sitting idly in matters where particularly aggressive non-compete agreements have come to light.
-Just before presenting the proposed rule, the FTC announced that it had investigated and taken legal action against several companies for overly broad non-competes.
+Just before presenting the proposed rule, that it had investigated and taken legal action against several companies for overly broad non-competes.
 Each of the actions was settled with a consent order, so the cases do not have any force as legal precedent.
 Nevertheless, they do indicate that the FTC as currently constituted will bring enforcement actions—whether or not the proposed rule is adopted—in circumstances where they consider the non-competes to have anticompetitive effects.

 What kinds of cases might the FTC bring?
 One of the recently announced enforcement actions was against a Michigan-based security guard agency.
 The agency required all of its guards (who mostly earned “at or near minimum wage”) to sign non-compete provisions that prohibited the employees from working as security guards within 100 miles for two years after leaving the agency.
 The agreement also included a provision that required employees to pay $100,000 for each violation of the agreement.
 The FTC consent order required the employer to release its employees from the agreements and banned the employer from enforcing non-compete provisions in any future ventures.